flexera-public/sca-codeinsight-reports-spdx/README.md

 ## Usage

 This report is executed directly from within Revenera's Code Insight product.
-From the summary page of each Code Insight project it is possible to *generate* the **SPDX Report** via the Custom Report Framework.
-Once this report is selected the second project for comparison can be selected
+From the project reports tab of each Code Insight project it is possible to *generate* the **SPDX Report** via the Custom Report Framework.

 The Code Insight Custom Report Framework will provide the following to the custom report when initiated: